15 Jan Tokyo with kids – our guide to a family holiday

 Equipment for young kids

 We have found both a stroller and a baby carrier useful when travelling in Tokyo with our young children.
 Strollers can be a little painful when in crowded areas, in small stores and in train stations.
 We did use it for walking long distances and fully reclined it for Fletcher to sleep in.
 When choosing our Maclaren stroller we kept travelling in mind.
 It is lightweight, folds umbrella style and has a shoulder strap which makes it easy to carry when not in use.
-See it here.
+Click here to see the stroller we use.

 Our baby carrier was handy for places that a stroller just wouldn’t have worked.
 We were able to go to Tsukiji Fish market with Fletcher strapped in safely against one of us.
 When shopping in busy small stores a stroller would have been impossible.
 Both Fletcher at 18 months old and Declan at 9 months old would nap while in the carrier.
 We had them on our fronts facing into us which made them feel secure.
 I wished we had a more breathable carrier during our summer trip, like this Ergo one here.